-Moreover, compromised immune system can also lead to persistent yeast infections.
-Stress and lack of sleep are also some of the causes for yeast infections.
-Many pregnant women are also susceptible to yeast infections.
+A compromised immune system can also lead to persistent yeast infections.
+Moreover, stress and lack of sleep are also some of the causes of yeast infections.
+Many pregnant women are also susceptible to them.

 It is very important to consult a doctor if the problem is persisting.
 If the causes of the yeast infections are left unaddressed, the symptoms can aggravate and become much more severe.
 Also, it might just be that some other strain of the bacteria is the culprit behind the yeast infection, therefore a test might be due.